Guidelines - UP Designation

 Benefits of Becoming an UP Organization

-The MCC will support and cultivate the network of UP Organizations to foster idea sharing, collaboration, and best practices.
+The Mass Cultural Council will support and cultivate the network of UP Organizations to foster idea sharing, collaboration, and best practices.
 UP aims to catalyze a community of practice made up of learners and innovators who believe life in all its variety is our collective good fortune and a vehicle for richer experiences.

 UP Organizations will:

-- Be promoted by the MCC as an UP Organization through:
+- Be promoted by the Mass Cultural Council as an UP Organization through:

 - Be eligible for the UP Innovation Fund.
 Invitations for proposals will be sent to UP Designated organizations in October.

 - Gain a wealth of knowledge, experience and camaraderie by being part of a network of likeminded organizations.
-The MCC will work with the UP Organizations to identify topics and methods for connecting and sharing through means such as in-person gatherings, webinars, and pairings for mentorship/partnership, etc.
+The Mass Cultural Council will work with the UP Organizations to identify topics and methods for connecting and sharing through means such as in-person gatherings, webinars, and pairings for mentorship/partnership, etc.

 - Be invited to participate in ILN workshops, as either a presenter or student, cultivating a continual professional development in the field.

 - Be eligible for an UP Award which is both a recognition and monetary award.